GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Methods

 As described in section \ref{intro}, the core concept behind \sys{} is the creation of a training dataset composed solely of synthetic images randomly generated from label maps, regardless of whether they were generated automatically or manually \citep{billot2023synthseg}.
 In order to create synthetic images, the generative model uses fully randomized parameters from predefined priors, generating images with random (and unrealistic) contrasts, morphologies, artifacts, and noise levels.
 For an exhaustive explanation behind the generative model developed in \sys{}, we recommend the reader to consult \cite{billot2023synthseg}, since the focus of this section is towards variations from the original model.

 In this work, the generative model used in \sys{} was adapted for UHF images.
 More precisely, the parameter simulating bias field in the synthetic images was increased from 0.6 to 0.9 to simulate the large signal inhomogeneities frequently observed at UHF, and all parameters related to the randomized downsampling of the synthetic images were disabled to allow the creation of synthetic images at native sub-millimeter resolution.
 Contrary to the original generative model used for \sys{} where they were excluded, the choroid plexus (both hemispheres), cerebrospinal fluid (CSF) and WM-hypointensities labels were included to generate synthetic images.
 The extra-cerebral label was also included in the generative model to synthesize the images, but was excluded from the final label maps.
-The rest of the generative model was kept as originally proposed.
+The rest of the generative model was kept as originally proposed and one synthetic image was generated per training label map.
 An example case is shown in Figure \ref{fig:pipe}, and the parameters of the generative model used in this study are provided in Appendix \ref{appB}.